No. 3/6756, 1st Battalion, Gordon Highlanders

 Private James McBlain (No. 3/6756) is commemorated on the Le Touret Memorial in France and on Newtownards and District War Memorial.

-Private James McBlain’s grandson, Gunner William McBlain, died on active service during the Second World War.
-William was a son of James’s son Stewart.
+Private James McBlain’s grandnephew, Gunner William McBlain (No. 1472262), died on active service during the Second World War.
+William was a son of James’s brother Stewart’s son Stewart.